togglebyte/anathema-guide/src/components/state.md

 </div>

-## External state
+## Attributes

-A component can have internal state (mutable access) and external state (read-only).
+A component can have state (mutable access) and attributes.

-To pass external state to a component provide a map in the template with a key-value pair:
+Passing attributes to a component is done the same way as for elements:

 ```
 @my_comp [key: "this is a value"]
 ```

-To use the external state in the component refer to the keys in the map passed into the
+To use the attributes in the component refer to the keys passed into the component:
-component:
 ```
 // component template
 text "the value is " attributes.key
 ```

-### Accessing external state from a component
+### Accessing attributes from a component

-It's possible to access external state from within the component, using `context.attributes`.
+It's possible to access attributes from within the component, using `context.attributes`.

 ### Example